View this document as: a single page | multiple pages.

 Identify Compensating Controls

-Organizations MAY choose to implement a compensating control when they are unable to implement a baseline control or when a risk assessment indicates that a compensating control sufficiently mitigates risk in alignment with organizational risk tolerance.
-This control MAY be a modification to the normative statements as defined in these guidelines, but MAY also be applied elsewhere in an application, digital transaction, or service lifecycle.
+A compensating control is a management, operational, or technical control employed by an organization in lieu of a normative control (i.e., SHALL statements) in the defined xALs.
+To the greatest degree practicable, a compensating control is intended to address the same risks as the baseline control it is replacing.
+Organizations MAY choose to implement a compensating control if they are unable to implement a baseline control or when a risk assessment indicates that a compensating control sufficiently mitigates risk in alignment with organizational risk tolerance.
+This control MAY be a modification to the normative statements defined in these guidelines or MAY be applied elsewhere in an online service, digital transaction, or service life cycle.
 For example:

-The process of tailoring allows agencies and service providers to make risk-based decisions regarding how they implement their xALs and related controls.
+The process of tailoring allows organizations and service providers to make risk-based decisions regarding how they implement their xALs and related controls.
 It also provides a mechanism for documenting and communicating decisions through the Digital Identity Acceptance Statement described in Sec.
 3.4.4.

 Identify Supplemental Controls